russgreen/TopoAlign/README.md

 ## Points from Lines

 Draw model lines and arcs below the topo surface and use this tool to project them onto the topo surface as additional topo points.
-This is useful when grading regions of the site and you don’t want any topo surface manipulation beyond a given point.
+This is useful when grading regions of the site and you donâ€™t want any topo surface manipulation beyond a given point.
 If the lines are selected from a closed loop you are asked if you want to remove the existing topo points within the plan shape.

 ## Points along contours